 - Dolmabahce Palace priority access tour

-High Season: If you are visiting the Istanbul in Spring or Autumn, there may be long lines in front of the museums of Istanbul.
+If you are visiting Istanbul in spring or autumn, which means high season, there may be long lines in front of the museums of Istanbul.
 Especially April, May, June, September and October considered as the peak of the high season.

-I would recommend you to buy the card even if you don’t think it’s worth the money.
-When you see hundreds of people waiting in the lines, you would understand what I’m saying.
+In this case, I suggest you buy the museum pass even if you think it is not worth the price.
+Because when you see hundreds of people waiting in the lines, you would understand what I’m saying.

-Low Season: If you will visit Istanbul during the winter (December, January, October) or when it’s too hot (July, August) then you will less likely to see long lines in front of museums.
+If you will visit Istanbul during the winter (December, January, October) or when it’s too hot (July, August) then you will less likely to see long lines in front of museums.
 However, museums can get crowded during Christmas, Easter, and Islamic holidays, even in low season.

-- Topkapı Palace Museum (including Hagia Eirene Church and Harem)
+- Topkapı Palace Museum (including Hagia Irene Church and Harem)

-- Archeology Museums of Istanbul (Next to Topkapi Palace Complex)
+- Archeology Museums of Istanbul (Inside Topkapi Palace Complex)

 - Turkish and Islamic Arts Museum (Near Blue Mosque)

-- Grand Palace Mosaic Museum (Byzantine Palace Mosaics – Near Blue Mosque)
+- Great Palace Mosaic Museum (Byzantine Palace Mosaics near Blue Mosque)

-- Rumeli Hisari Fortress (Castle Next To 2nd Bridge of Bosphorus)
+- Rumeli Hisari Fortress (Fatih Sultan Mehmet Bridge on Bosphorus)

 - Yildiz Palace (Ottoman Palace complex within Yildiz Park, Besiktas)

-- Galata Mevlevihanesi (Whirling Dervishes Museum – Near Galata Tower)
+- Galata Mevlevi House (Whirling Dervishes Museum near Galata Tower)

 Museum pass is not valid for Dolmabahce Palace and Basilica Cistern.
-The entrance fees of these three important museums in Istanbul are as follows: Dolmabahce Palace entrance fee is 60 TL, Galata Tower entry fee is 25 TL, Basilica Cistern ticket price is 20 TL.
+The entrance fees of these three important museums in Istanbul are as follows: Dolmabahce Palace entrance fee is 120 TL, and Basilica Cistern ticket price is 30 TL.